grego118118/v0-retirement/README.md

 # MassPension.com Repository

 This repository contains the Mass Pension Next.js application.
-The authoritative app root lives in the `v0-retirement/` subdirectory.
+The application now lives at the repository root (flattened from `v0-retirement/` on 2025-10-25).

 ## Repository layout

-- v0-retirement/  ← Application root (use this for all dev, build, and deploy commands)
+- Repository root ← Application root (use this for all dev, build, and deploy commands)
-  - package.json, next.config.js, app/, components/, lib/, prisma/, public/, scripts/
+  - package.json, next.config.js, app/, components/, lib/, prisma/, public/, styles/
   - tsconfig.json, tsconfig.build.json, tsconfig.production.json
   - vercel.json (function/runtime overrides for the app)
+  - scripts_app/ (migrated from v0-retirement/scripts)
-- archive_root/   ← Quarantined legacy folders from the repository root (not used)
+- archive_root/   ← Quarantined legacy folders from the original repository root (not used)
   - app_legacy/, components_legacy/, lib_legacy/, public_legacy/
-- vercel.root.ignore.json (renamed from root vercel.json; not used)
+- archive_flatten_backup/ ← Backup from flattening step (not used)
-- tsconfig.workspace.json (renamed from root tsconfig.json; not used by the app)

 Rationale: the legacy root-level app/, components/, lib/, public/ folders caused editor path resolution confusion and potential deployment misconfiguration.
 They have been moved to `archive_root/`.